koenrane/KR-new-site/content/import/turning-up-the-heat-insights-from-tao-s-analysis-ii.md

 date_published: 08/24/2018
 original_url: https://www.lesswrong.com/posts/uSaJoL64DYg2WunJJ/turning-up-the-heat-insights-from-tao-s-analysis-ii
 ---
-# Foreword

 It's been too long - a month and a half since my last review, and about three months since _[Analysis I](/first-analysis-textbook-review)_.
 I've been immersed in my work for CHAI, but reality doesn't grade on a curve, and I want more mathematical firepower.

-On the other hand, I've been cooking up something really special, so watch this space!

 # Analysis II